renestein/Rstein.AsyncCpp/readme.md

       {
         stateFullActor->Tell(i);
       }
-    }  // Actor logic completes and actor is destroyed.
-Alternatively you can call Complete method and wait for the actor Completion task.
+    }// The actor logic completes and the actor is destroyed.
+Alternatively, you can call the Complete method and wait for the actor Completion task.

     ASSERT_EQ(EXPECTED_STATE, testState);
   }
 ```